Skip to main navigation Skip to main content

 Note

-Problematic drug use is associated with low birth weight, premature birth, foetal or neonatal death and sudden infant death syndrome (SIDS).
+Problematic drug use is associated with low birth weight, premature birth, foetal or neonatal death and SIDS.
 But some women who use substances are also cigarette smokers, with poor nutrition and complex social circumstances.
 This means some of the symptoms may be due to tobacco exposure and other lifestyle factors such a malnutrition and parental anxiety or stress.

 Symptoms of NAS in an infant may include: